resamsel/dbmanagr/README.md

 pip install dbnav-0.7-py2.7.egg
 ```

+Then open the [Database Navigator.alfredworkflow](dist/Database Navigator.alfredworkflow?raw=true) file from the dist directory.

 ## Building
+If you want to change anything in the source you can build and install the project by using the make command.
+You’ll probably need to fiddle around with the ALFRED_WORKFLOW Makefile variable, though.

 ```
+export ALFRED_WORKFLOW=~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/user.workflow.FE656C03-5F95-4C20-AB50-92A1C286D7CD
 make install
 ```
-Then open the *.alfredworkflow* file in the target directory using the finder.

 ## Configuration
 It's possible to configure the content of the result items for the Database Navigation.
 The configuration is placed as a table comment (currently PostgreSQL only).
 This is mostly helpful for displaying results in Alfred, but may come in handy for the command line tools as well.